-Women with retroverted uteri have succesfully used LENA.
+People with retroverted uteri have succesfully used LENA.
 However, we are all different and what may work for one may not work for another.
 If you are unsure about using LENA with a retroverted uterus, please contact our Support team.

 Toxic Shock Syndrome (TSS)

 Toxic Shock Syndrome is not directly associated with the use of menstrual cups.
 We added a note about TSS to our literature because we believe in educating our customers and keeping them informed.
 Cups do not absorb menstrual fluid, but rather collect it, so the risk of TSS is very minute.
-Thousands of women around the world safely use menstrual cups on a daily basis.
+Thousands of people around the world safely use menstrual cups on a daily basis.
 It is always a good idea to choose a menstrual cup that is made from biocompatible materials (including the dyes) from a reputable and ethical company.

 There is one case where a menstrual cup was in use and the user developed TSS.
-In this case, it is unclear if the infection was due to the cup or a scratch that was present on the woman's vaginal wall.
+In this case, it is unclear if the infection was due to the cup or a scratch that was present on the users's vaginal wall.
 For perspective, there has been a recently published report of recurrent TSS in a 15-year-old girl even after she ceased to use tampons.

 Here is a helpful article regarding the menstrual cup case: NCBI